MartinBloedorn/rb2tk/README.md

   - `LoopQuantization` (`float`, default: `0.0`): Quantizes exported Cue-Loops to the selected beat fraction (i.e., `1.0` = quarter note, `0.5` = eigth note, etc.).
   - `SmoothenGridMarkers` (`yes/no`, default: `yes`): Prunes excessive redundant (i.e., <0.5% BPM change) grid markers that Rekordbox might have generated, which clutter the visualization on Traktor.
   - `BackupExistingCollection` (`yes/no`, default: `yes`): Creates a backup of the existing collection (i.e., the file targeted by `TraktorNmlOutput`).
+  - `ParentPlaylistFolder` (default: `rekordbox`): The parent folder under which all your Rekorbox playlists will be exported in the newly generated Traktor collection.
+This folder will be created at the root level of your collection; if it already exists, all its previous content will be **erased** and regenerated.

 ## Documentation